7 Best Cliff Jumping & Rock Diving Spots in Australia

 Ever wondered where the best cliff jumping spots are Sydney are?
 Find yourself searching for best rock jumping near Melbourne, because you’re not sure where to go?
-Luckily for you, we’ve listed the top 7 places for cliff & rock jumping in Australia – as well as why and how to get there.
+Luckily for you, we’ve listed the top 7 places for 7 Best Cliff Jumping & Rock Diving Spots in Australia in Australia – as well as why and how to get there.
 Make all your cliff diving dreams come true with these stunning locales.

 Whether you’re doing a quick summer day-trip from the city or locking in for a bigger weekend away – here you can find some gorgeous beaches and rock pools to immerse yourself in nature, all with a little side of excitement.
 There’s a whole suite of coastal cliffs or rocky river edges just a short drive away waiting for you to jump off of and plunge into the cool depths below.

 Keep in mind that cliff diving comes with a high risk.
 Always be sure to check the depths of the water before jumping in as murky water might not show the real depth and logs or rocks may have moved.
 And be sure to only jump at heights or do tricks that you’re totally comfortable with.
 Man of Many takes no responsibility for any injuries that may occur.

 Further, government officials are constantly updating cliff diving zone restrictions, so while these are the best spots to hit, it is always advised to follow the rules and check if the activity is permitted/prohibited.
 But, with the necessary precautions (and respect for the natural environment), these cliff jumping spots are a great excuse to get outside and make sure your heart is still pumping.